-Datamaran is the market leader in external risk management.
-Trusted by blue-chip companies and global partners, it is the only software in the world that supports a data-driven business process for monitoring external risks and opportunities.
+Datamaran is the only software analytics platform in the world that identifies and monitors external risks, including ESG.
+Trusted by blue-chip companies and top tier partners, it brings a data-driven business process for external risk and materiality analysis.
 In house - at any time.

 Datamaran’s patented and award-winning technology offers real-time analytics on strategic, regulatory and reputational risks, specific to your business and value chain.